On the Popov-Pommerening conjecture for linear algebraic groups

-Then for any affine $G$-variety $X$, $k[X]^H$ is finitely generated. \end{conjecture}
+Then for any affine $G$-variety $X$ the algebra of invariants $k[X]^H$ is finitely generated. \end{conjecture}

-Note that $H=U \rtimes R$ is the semidirect product of its unipotent radical $U$ and a reductive group $R$, and $U\le H$ is a characteristic subgroup, and therefore if the maximal torus normalises $H$ then it normalises $U$ as well.
-Since
+Note that $H=U \rtimes R$ can be written as the semidirect product of its unipotent radical $U$ and a reductive group $R$.
+Since $U\le H$ is a characteristic subgroup, if the maximal torus normalizes $H$ then it normalizes $U$ as well.
+Moreover,

-holds for any $H$-variety $X$, we can restrict our study to the unipotent part $U$ and the corresponding invariant ring $k[X]^U$.
-Moreover, if $G$ is a reductive group, $U \subset G$ a closed unipotent subgroup and $X$ is an affine $G$-variety, then
+holds for any $H$-variety $X$, so we can restrict our study to the unipotent part $U$ and the corresponding invariant ring $k[X]^U$.
+Furthermore, if $G$ is any linear algebraic group and $H \subset G$ is a closed subgroup and $X$ is an affine $G$-variety, then